 The MAOI phenezine has been shown to be effective in PTSD.
 The MAOI's increase a number of neurotransmitters, such as serotonin, norepinephrine, and dopamine, through inhibition of their degradation by the enzyme monoamine oxidase.
 Careful management of the MAOIs and strict dietary controls are important because they can cause potentially fatal hypertensive reactions when taken with other medications or certain foods rich in tyramine.
 MAOIs can also provoke the potentially fatal serotonin syndrome when used concurrently with SSRIs.

 Buspirone and beta blockers are sometimes used adjunctively in treatment of hyperarousal symptoms, though there is little empirical evidence in support of their use.
 Buspirone is an agonist at the pre-synaptic serotonin 5-HT(1A) receptor and a partial agonist at the post-synaptic serotonin 5-HT(1A) receptor and might reduce anxiety in PTSD without sedation or addiction.
-There are some case reports supporting its use.
+There are some case reports but no randomized trials supporting its use.
 Beta blockers block the effects of adrenalin (epinephrine) at the post-synaptic beta-adremergic receptor located on organs such as the heart, sweat glands, and muscles.
 There is interest in using beta blockers to prevent PTSD, though the evidence at the current time does not support this.
 Beta blockers reduce the peripheral manifestations of hyperarousal and may reduce aggression as well.
 They may be used for comorbid conditions such as performance anxiety in the context of social phobia for example.

-Benzodiazepines act directly on the GABA system which produces a calming effect on the nervous system.
+Benzodiazepines enhance activity of GABA at the GABA-A receptor which produces CNS depression.
 This is the only potentially addictive group of medications discussed.
-Studies have not shown them to be useful in treating the core PTSD symptoms (23, 24).
-There are several other concerns with the benzodiazepines including potential disinhibition, difficulty integrating the traumatic experience, interfering with the mental processes needed to benefit from psychotherapy, increased falls and mental clouding in the elderly, and addiction.
+Limited studies have not shown them to be useful in treating the core PTSD symptoms (30, 31).
+There are several other concerns about the use of benzodiazepines including potential disinhibition, difficulty integrating the traumatic experience, interfering with the mental processes needed to benefit from psychotherapy, increased falls and mental clouding in the elderly, and addiction.
 In a recent study combining PE and alprazolam, the group receiving alprazolam had a poorer outcome in PTSD symptom reduction than the group receiving PE alone (32).
 Because of these potentially negative effects, it is recommended that benzodiazepines must be used with great caution in PTSD.
 When they are used, short term use (e.g., no more than five days) with frequent re-evaluation for side effects is recommended.
 Examples of commonly used benzodiazepines are listed below:

-D-cycloserine (DCS) has been used in panic disorder, specifically phobia and social phobia, to enhance the effects of exposure therapy (26).
+D-cycloserine (DCS) has been used in panic disorder, specific phobia and social anxiety disorder, to enhance the effects of exposure therapy (36).
 It is a partial agonist of the glutamatergic N-methyl-D-aspartate (NMDA) receptor.
 Based upon animal research supporting the use of DCS to facilitate extinction of conditioned fear, it is hypothesized that use of DCS in conjunction with exposure therapy may reduce the number of psychotherapy sessions required (37).
 A recent study of DCS did not demonstrate a significant treatment benefit by adding the drug to PE.
 There were some interesting caveats, though of DCS reducing cortisol and startle reactivity more than placebo when combined with PE requiring further research (32).
-This line of research recognizes a paradigm shift in the use of pharmacotherapy as the major treatment modality for reducing PTSD symptoms to an adjunctive role of facilitating learning during psychotherapy as opposed to directly affecting PTSD symptoms (28).
+This line of research recognizes a paradigm shift in the use of pharmacotherapy as the major treatment modality for reducing PTSD symptoms to an adjunctive role of facilitating learning during psychotherapy , especially with regard to prolonged exposure (PE) therapy (38).

-Memantine (Namenda) is a drug of much interest in preventing neurodegeneration by protecting against glutamatergic destruction of neurons through its antagonism of the NMDA receptor.
+Memantine (Namenda) is a drug of potential interest in preventing neurodegeneration by protecting against glutamatergic destruction of neurons through its antagonism of the NMDA receptor.
 It has been approved for use in certain neurodegenerative conditions such as Alzheimer's disease.
 This drug could be potentially useful in preventing hypothesized neurodegneration in the hypothalamus and memory loss in PTSD.

 There are several common barriers to effective medication treatment for PTSD which are listed below.
 These need to be addressed with patients in an ongoing dialogue with their prescribing clinician.
 Side effects need to be examined and discussed, weighing the risks and the benefits of continued medication treatment.
-Patient education about the side effects, necessary dosages, duration of treatment, and taking the medications consistently can improve adherence.
+Patient education about the side effects, necessary dosages, duration of treatment, and adherence can improve outcomes to medications.
 A simple intervention of setting up a pill organizer weekly can go a long way to improve adherence.

 A more comprehensive discussion of pharmacotherapy can be found online in the VA/DoD PTSD Clinical Practice Guidelines.
 Based upon current knowledge, most prescribing clinicians view pharmacotherapy as an important adjunct to the evidenced based psychotherapies for PTSD.
 While there are few direct comparisons of pharmacotherapy and psychotherapy, the greatest benefits of treatment appear to come from evidenced based therapies such as CPT and PE based upon the effect sizes in the literature.
 Patients need to be informed of the risks and benefits of the differing treatment options.
 When using a combined approach of medication and therapy, it is important to keep several practices in mind.